qojulia/QuantumCumulants.jl/docs/src/implementation.md

 nothing # hide
 ```

 As you can see, the destruction operator [`Destroy`](@ref) is created on a [`FockSpace`](@ref) and given a name.
 The transition operator, however, additionally requires you to specify the levels between which it describes the transition.
 Defining a transition without levels specified creates a callable instance which needs to be called with valid level labels before one can actually use it in any algebraic expressions.
-Note that in Bra-Ket notation, the transition operator `Transition(h, i, j)` is simply `|i><j|`.
+Note that in Bra-Ket notation, the transition operator `Transition(h, i, j)` is simply ``|i\rangle \langle j|``.
+Note that the bosonic creation operator is simply given by the `adjoint` of [`Destroy`](@ref).

 These fundamental operators are all of the type [`QSym`](@ref), which are the basic symbolic building blocks for the noncommutative algebra used in **Qumulants.jl**.
 They can be combined with standard algebraic functions in expression trees, which are implemented as [`QTerm`](@ref).